-To: Australian Securities Exchange London Stock Exchange cc: New York Stock Exchange JSE Limited
+To: Australian Securities Exchange London Stock Exchange

+cc: New York Stock Exchange

+JSE Limited

-BHP GROUP PLC ANNUAL GENERAL MEETING SPEECHES
+BHP GROUP LIMITED ANNUAL GENERAL MEETING SPEECHES

-Please find attached addresses to shareholders to be delivered by the Chairman and the Chief Executive Officer at BHP Group Plc's Annual General Meeting today in London.
+Please find attached addresses to shareholders to be delivered by the Chairman and the Chief Executive Officer at BHP Group Limited's Annual General Meeting today in Sydney, Australia.

-The meeting will be webcast at https://edge.media-server.com/mmc/p/xj8zupub
+The meeting will be webcast at https://edge.media-server.com/mmc/p/pys28r69

 As part of the Dual Listed Company structure of the Group, the business to be conducted at the Annual General Meetings will be determined by polls.
-The poll results will not be known until the conclusion of BHP Group Limited's Annual General Meeting which will be held in Sydney, Australia on 7 November 2019.
-The results will then be released to the market.
+The poll results will be released to the market after the conclusion of BHP Group Limited's Annual General Meeting.